-Nathan is a really nice chap full of useful information, so we took the opportunity to pick his brain on the Royal Enfield Himalayan, David’s bike of choice for the trip.
-Nathan had a well equipped example at the show which gave us plenty of ideas when it came to carrying all our kit.
-After a good 45mins we’d gleaned a lot of very useful information and tips from Nathan with his parting gift being “just get on and do it!”.
+Nathan is a really nice chap full of useful information, so I took the opportunity to pick his brain on the Royal Enfield Himalayan.
+Nathan had a well equipped example at the show which gave me plenty of ideas when it came to carrying all my kit.
+After a good 45mins I’d gleaned a lot of very useful information and tips from Nathan with his parting gift being “just get on and do it!”.

 We also bumped into Sam Manicom at the Adventure Bike Shop stand, another extremely nice chap who again is extremely knowledgable when it comes to adventure riding.
 He also recommended reading “In Search of Greener Grass” by Graham Field so I’ve ordered a copy and will be making my way through it later this week.

-Of course we had to visit the Royal Enfield stand so that David could sit on his dream machine, the Himalayan.
+Of course we had to visit the Royal Enfield stand.
 This is one adventure bike on which I can get two feet securely planted on the ground whilst sitting comfortably.
-The 411cc air cooled single cylinder bike weighs in at a hefty 190KG but on our recent 30min test ride the little long stroke engine pulled it along well.
-My only concern is build quality and reliability, other than that I do agree with David that it has the potential to be the ideal bike for the trip.
-We’re hoping to have a full day test riding the Himalayan soon and so I’ll post an update on my thoughts then.
+The 411cc air cooled single cylinder bike weighs in at a hefty 190KG but on my recent 30min test ride the little long stroke engine pulled it along well.
+My only concern is build quality and reliability, other than that I do agree that it has the potential to be the ideal bike for the trip.

 Could it be a potential bike for the trip?
 Well if the MCN write up is anything to go by I doubt it very much, a shame because it is a good looking machine that has potential.